• concinnous •

 Meaning: Harmonious, elegant, neatly arranged, without loose ends.

-Notes: Today's Good Word comes equipped with an adverb, concinnously and a noun, concinnity, so you should be able to use it in any situation.
+Notes: Today's Good Word comes equipped with an adverb, concinnously, and a noun, concinnity, so you should be able to express the concept in any situation.
 It is used most often in speaking of music or scientific theories, which are concinnous if they explain a lot and leave few questions or loose ends.

 In Play: A tidy theory with few loose ends reflects concinnity: "Mark Downs thinks that the conspiracy theory of life is the only perfectly concinnous one, the one that explains absolutely everything."
 However, we bump into concinnity elsewhere: "Rusty Horne thinks the compositions of Antônio Carlos Jobim are the most concinnous music of its time."